travelgateX/documentation-site/content/hotelx/overview.md

 We use advanced Machine Learning models to predict how long each cached item will be valid from taking into account a large number of variables set in the request.
 This cache is hosted in [Google's BigTable](https://cloud.google.com/bigtable/), a "Massively Scalable NoSQL" database built with performance and scalability in mind.

-### Sellers
+### Suppliers

-Each and every `Seller` works in a different way.
+Each and every `Supplier` works in a different way.
 Most are old legacy SOAP APIs and none of them are GraphQL.
 We have developed them all, and learned from it.
-We are connected to more than 600 `Sellers` seemlessly.
+We are connected to more than 600 `Suppliers` seemlessly.